 President: The President shall preside at the Conference.
 Unless otherwise provided the President shall appoint committees in collaboration with representatives of Keystone Systems.
 The President shall also run the Users’ Group business and administrators’ meetings at the KLAS Users’ conference, be a liaison with Keystone on Users’ Group and Conference issues, serve on at least one committee outlined in Article VII, and represent the Users’ Group to NLS at conferences and meetings.

-Vice-President: The Vice-President shall serve in a mentoring and leadership capacity to learn about the responsibilities of the Users’ Group, and shall assist the President with designated duties.
-May be required to perform President’s duties if the President is unavailable.
+Vice-President: The Vice-President shall serve in a mentoring and leadership capacity to learn about the responsibilities of the Users’ Group and shall assist the President with designated duties.
+The Vice-President may be required to perform President’s duties if the President is unavailable.
 The Vice-President shall also serve on at least one committee outlined in Article VII.

 The Vice-President assumes the office of President at the end of the term of the standing President in office.